 I write because it’s the one creative outlet that takes me so far out of my thoughts, I lose track of time.
 I also love people, and writing about: grief, trauma, love, addiction, anxiety, self-worth, body image, and control, connects me with others working through similar experiences.
 My essays published on HuffPost and Elephant Journal, blend difficult topics with humor.
 My first book, Don’t Pee in the Wetsuit, is about grieving the loss of a parent on a long adventure around the world.

-Teaching For the past 10 years, I’ve loved teaching college students in the San Francisco Bay Area how to produce, shoot, write, perform on camera, and edit short stories for broadcast.
-I love watching my students grow as storytellers and this work brings me a lot of joy.
-Here is a picture of a recent sports reporting class I took to a San Francisco Giants game.
+For the past eleven years, I’ve loved teaching my students how to perform on camera, produce, shoot, write, and edit stories for broadcast at San Francisco State University and now at the University of San Diego.
+I’m grateful to be able to watch my students grow as storytellers and this work brings me a lot of joy.
+Here is a picture of a sports reporting class I took to shoot on-camera stand-ups on the field at a San Francisco Giants game.
 So fun!

-Acting/Hosting A SAG member, I’ve played a small part in two network television shows, and I host corporate videos as well.
+A SAG member, I’ve acted in two network television shows and a handful of short films.
+I host corporate videos as well.
 Here is some of my acting and hosting work.